Complete Call-by-Value Calculi of Control Operators, I: Proof by Parasitism

 \item A term $E[xV]$ has the shape of $E'[V]$ with non-void evaluation context $E'=E[x\square]$.
 However, there is no rewriting from $E[xV]$.
 In this case the computation stalls.
 It is the only situation where the evaluation procedure deadlocks.

 \item A value $V$ does not have a shape of $E[V]$ or $E[\mu k.\,J]$ with non-void $E$.
 So the $E_0$-computation terminates if a value is encountered.
 Contrary to the case above, we regard this as successful termination.
-Likewise the $E_0$-computation terminates if $\mu k.\,J$ is reached.
+Likewise, the $E_0$-computation terminates if $\mu k.\,J$ is reached.
 However, the latter may be computed more by the $E$-rewriting introduced below.
 See (1) of Rem.~\ref{zbj43}.

-\item No terms of the left hand sides of Def.~\ref{yyl85} start with $\mu$.
+\item No terms of the left-hand sides of Def.~\ref{yyl85} start with $\mu$.
 However, for example, $\uplet{(\mu k.\,J)}xV$ may occur.
-Recall that we are sensitive to bracketing in speaking of the operational sematnics. \end{enumerate} \end{rema}
+Recall that we are sensitive to bracketing in speaking of the operational semantics. \end{enumerate} \end{rema}